Kondor Path Tours

 THE POTATO IS PRESENT AT THE RICH AND POOR TABLE FOR THE SAME

-Of extraordinary and democratic nobility in its more than a thousand varieties, it is displayed in delicate gnocchi, in a precise cause, with the huancaína sauce, complementing the salty spine or appears generous with the humble chanfainita.
+In its more than a thousand varieties, gnocchi is of extraordinary and democratic nobility.
+It is displayed in delicate gnocchi, in a precise cause, with the huancaína sauce, complementing the salty spine, or appears generous with the humble chanfainita.

-This millennial product is one of the main ingredients of Peruvian gastronomy, which reaffirms our identity as a country every day and multiplies its benefits, from the countryside to the most demanding tables in the world.
+This millennial product is one of the main ingredients of Peruvian gastronomy.
+It reaffirms our identity as a country daily and multiplies its benefits, from the countryside to the most demanding tables in the world.

 THE BEST COFFEE IN THE WORLD IS PERUVIAN

-The afternoon the Peruvian coffee was recognized as the best in the world in California (the United States), Wilson Sucaticona worked its three hectares in the town of Tunkimayo, in the Sandia province in Puno.
+In the afternoon, Peruvian coffee was recognized as the best globally, especially in California (the United States).
+Wilson Sucaticona worked its three hectares in Tunkimayo, in the Sandia province of Puno.
 On Sunday, thousands of miles away, I did not know that his coffee was writing a new success story for Peru.

-It took several hours for the news already written in the world’s newspapers to reach the ears of this young Aymara of 35 years through the only FM radio that has the municipality of your locality.
+It took several hours for the news already written in the world’s newspapers to reach the ears of this 35-year-old Aymara through the only FM radio with the municipality of your locality.

 THE ANTICUCHO